davidfig/window-manager/README.md

 # simple-window-manager
-A javascript-only Window Manager based on Ventus.
+A javascript-only Window Manager

 ## features
-* basic windowing experience (works great with electron!)
+* basic windowing experience (works great with electron to run multiple windows under one process!)
 * create normal and modal windows
-* takes advantage of the DOM to allow an undefined width and/or height to automatically adjust size of window based on content
+* takes advantage of all the features of the DOM, including undefined width and/or height to automatically adjust size of window based on content
 * windows may be resized, maximized, and minimized
 * minimize works by minimizing to a small square that can be moved independently.
 Clicking it restores to its original size and location.
 Minimizing again moves the small square back to the last minimized location.
 * emits events (using eventemitter3)